The Promise of Metabolic Correction

 Studying how our genetic codes respond to their environments, rather than attempting to alter them fundamentally via pharmaceutical means, is called epigenetics.
 Epigenetic therapies teach the body how to behave better, rather than altering it with pills.
 If metabolic correction is the goal, and epigenetics is the team, then the star player would be metabolism itself.

 Impaired or incomplete cellular biochemical reactions are amended with metabolic correction.
 Disease is not unpredictable.
 Sickness is not inevitable.
 The “Pathological State” can be rejected.
 The “Healthy State” can be achieved.
-It isn’t easy.
+It is not easy.
 But is fairly simple.
-And it’s worth it!
+And it is worth it!